tqtezos/minter/README.md

 ## Description

-OpenMinter is in-development open-source tool to allow anyone to create, manage, and use assets on the Tezos blockchain via the FA2 standard.
+OpenMinter is an in-development open-source tool to allow anyone to create, manage, and use assets on the Tezos blockchain via the FA2 standard.
 The tool enables the user to easily create any type of asset (fungible, semi-fungible,